 Deck girder designs are usually optimized for span lengths exceeding about 125 feet if the girder spacing can be set between 11 and 14 feet.
-For spans lengths less than 125 feet, narrower girder or beam spacing may be more economical.
 This minimizes the number of girder webs and the overall unit weight of steel.
 The cost savings for an optimum number of girders will usually offset any cost increases due to a thicker bridge deck.
-Some agencies still limit girder spacing to the 8 to 9 foot range that was common many years ago, although there is currently no economic reason to do so for longer span lengths.
+In some cases, for span lengths less than 125 feet, narrower girder or beam spacing may be more economical.
+Furthermore, some agencies still limit girder spacing to the 8 to 9 foot range that was common many years ago, although there is currently no economic reason to do so for longer span lengths.

 Crossframes or diaphragms have been provided at a maximum spacing of 25 feet for many years in accordance with the provisions of the AASHTO Standard Specifications for Highway Bridges (2002) (1).
-The AASHTO LRFD Bridge Design Specifications, 5th Edition, (referred to herein as the AASHTO LRFD (5th Edition, 2010)) (2) has eliminated the 25 foot maximum spacing requirement and left the spacing up to the designer.
+The AASHTO LRFD Bridge Design Specifications, 7th Edition, (referred to herein as the AASHTO LRFD (7th Edition, 2014)) (2) has eliminated the 25 foot maximum spacing requirement and left the spacing up to the designer.
 While the intent was not to stretch the spacing too far, the desire was to avoid the need to add additional crossframe lines for the sole purpose of limiting the spacing to 25 feet.
-For a more complete discussion of crossframe spacing and configurations, refer to the Steel Bridge Design handbook module titled Stringer Bridges.
+For a more complete discussion of crossframe spacing and configurations, refer to the Steel Bridge Design Handbook, Volume 6: Stringer Bridges - Making the Right Choices.